What you give, you get.

 This current journey of (re)discovery has yielded results unexpected.
 To quote Gloria Anzaldúa, “For if she changed her relationship to her body and that in turn changed her relationship to another’s body then she would change her relationship to the world.”
 Anzaldúa was a seminal force in my understanding of the potential and the power of having a sense of self shaped by feminism.

 When I first found her words, Gloria’s naked honesty about del otro lado resonated with how I was beginning to make sense of how my childhood landscape of isolation did not have to equate desolation.
 I found a language and an epistemology that planted seeds of joy in the shadows of my repressed desires and restrained possibilities.
 Her intimate and radical belief in an inclusive identity, a rejection of fragmentation, was revolutionary.
+More so as an identical twin.
 I returned to her words a month ago, through an impulsive purchase in a Portland bookstore, and once again found solid ground to stand.